Andrew McLeod: Childhood

 McLeod was born in Darwin, Northern Territory.
-He is Indigenous with Wardaman and Warrgamay descent through his mother, while his father Jock McLeod is of Scottish descent.
+He is Indigenous with Aboriginal (Wardaman) and Torres Strait Islander (Wagadagam) descent from Badu and Mabuiag Islands through his mother, while his father Jock McLeod is of Scottish descent.
 McLeod had an older sister and older brother and was the family's youngest child.
 When McLeod was young, his family moved to Katherine, near Wardaman country, before returning to Darwin in early 1985.
 He was educated at St John’s College Darwin.

 As a child, McLeod supported the Essendon Football Club, and he also had experiences with AFL player and Darwin local Michael McLean.

 My idol was Michael Mclean, number 51.
 I loved watching him play.
 He always gave me time when he came home.
 Seeing him on TV on the Winners and then when he came home you got to sit down with him and have a chat.
 He'd talk about what training you needed to do and the big league.
 I still keep in touch with him.